noseka1/noseka1.github.io/source/_posts/2015-05-25-openstack-nova-notifications-subscriber.markdown

 ------------------------------------
 Internally, Nova uses [Kombu](https://kombu.readthedocs.org/en/latest/ "Kombu Documentation") messaging library to connect to the RabbitMQ message broker.
 Let's use this Python library in our notifications subscriber to avoid the need to install additional libraries.

 Nova sends out notification messages to a *topic* exchange called `nova` with the routing key `notifications.info`.
 In order to receive notification messages our client application needs to create a queue and bind it to the `nova` exchange.
 The binding key used to bind the queue to the `nova` exchange must match the routing key used by Nova to send out notification messages.
 Whenever there's a new message in the queue the Kombu library will invoke the `on_message` callback on our client to handle the message.
-The complete code of our notification subscriber looks as follows:
+The complete code of our notifications subscriber looks as follows:

 {% codeblock lang:python %}
 #!/usr/bin/env python